Providenciales Kayaking

 Rental Equipment

-Most resorts and water sports companies have sit-on-top ocean kayaks, which are easy-to-use and simple to get into and out of.
-These kayaks are also quite stable, and are commonly found either as single or tandems.
+Most resorts and water sports companies have sit-on-top ocean kayaks, which are easy to use and simple to get into and out of.
+These kayaks are also quite stable, and are commonly found either as single or tandem kayaks.
 Sit-in touring kayaks track better, have less drag, and are far superior for longer trips.

 For more serious kayaking, it makes sense to rent specialized equipment from one of the local Turks and Caicos kayak rental companies.
 Most rentals are by the day (not hourly) and typically include life vests as well as your paddle and kayak.
 Some also include a marine radio.